-Objectives The Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) was established by the international convention (CAMLR Convention) of the same name in 1982.
-CCAMLR is responsible for the conservation and management of marine living resources in the Convention Area (Southern Ocean).
+Objectives The Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) was established in 1982; it responsible for the conservation and management of marine living resources in the Antarctic Ocean.

 The Convention's management objectives balance "conservation" and "rational use" of marine living resources to ensure that stocks are harvested sustainably, existing ecological relationships between harvested, dependent and related species are maintained and depleted populations are restored to levels at which their biological productivity is greatest.
 Area of competence

-CCAMLR area of competence - High seas, National watersSpecies and stocks coverageAntarctic marine living resources comprise the populations of fin fish, molluscs, crustaceans and all other species of living organisms, including birds, found south of the Antarctic Convergence, but excluding whales and seals, which are the subject of other conventions – namely, the 1946 International Convention for the Regulation of Whaling and the 1972 Convention for the Conservation of Antarctic Seals .
-Legal frameworkThe CCAMLR Convention came into force in 1982, as part of the Antarctic Treaty System, in pursuance of the provisions of Article IX of the Treaty - http://www.state.gov/documents/organization/15272.pdf LanguagesEnglish, French, Russian, Spanish.
-Organizations involved
+CCAMLR area of competenceSpecies and stocks coverageAll the populations of fin fish, molluscs, crustaceans and all other species of living organisms, including birds, found south of the Antarctic Convergence, but excluding whales and seals, which are the subject of other conventions.
+Members

 The designations employed and the presentation of material in the map(s) are for illustration only and do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal or constitutional status of any country, territory or sea area, or concerning the delimitation of frontiers or boundaries.